electric-cloud-community/EC-DSLIDE/README.md

 # EC-DSLIDE

-Electric Flow DSL web-based editor and runner
+ElectricFlow DSL web-based editor and runner

 The DSL IDE is an ElectricFlow plugin.
 The plugin jar file is located in the 'out' directory.
 Once installed, the "DSL IDE" tab will appear on the ElectricFlow page.
 It may be necessary to login to the ElectricFlow server again when launching the IDE.
 Select the question mark icon for help.